Willian199/dart_ddi/README.md

 `Type Identifiers:` Qualifiers are often implemented using string-based identifiers, which may introduce issues such as typos or potential naming conflicts.
 To mitigate these concerns, it is highly recommended to utilize enums or constants.

 # Extra Customization
 The DDI Library provides features for customizing the lifecycle of registered instances.
-These features include `postConstruct`, `decorators`, `interceptor`, `registerIf` and `destroyable`.
+These features include `postConstruct`, `decorators`, `interceptor`, `canRegister` and `canDestroy`.

 ## PostConstruct
 The `postConstruct` callback allows to perform additional setup or initialization after an instance is created.
 This is particularly useful for executing logic that should run once the instance is ready for use.